frica/blog/content/articles/add_favicon_pelican.md

-Title: Adding a favicon to a pelican site
+Title: Adding a favicon to your pelican site
-Date: 2024-03-25 00:02
+Date: 2024-03-25 08:52
 Category: Tech
 Tags: pelican
 Lang: en
-Status: draft

 After working this weekend on my new blog theme and getting very satisfying results, I wanted to polish a bit more and add a favicon (and get rid of the error at startup saying that no favicon was found).